Your new design will be uploaded in:

 • Encourage your children to tell you if they feel uncomfortable, upset or threatened by anything they see online.

-• Remember any image, sound or text that has been uploaded can be copied and viewed by everyone.
+• Remember, any image, sound or text that has been uploaded can be copied and viewed by everyone.